aishwarya24/yugabyte-db/docs/content/stable/yugabyte-platform/install-yugabyte-platform/install-software/default.md

 </ul>

-<br>YugabyteDB universes and clusters are created and managed using YugabyteDB Anywhere.
+YugabyteDB universes and clusters are created and managed using YugabyteDB Anywhere.
 The default option is to install YugabyteDB Anywhere on a host machine that is connected to the Internet.

 ## Install Replicated